 - be governed by a board of directors/trustees that meets regularly.

 - have a salaried full-time or part-time administrator who is responsible for and authorized to address the contractual obligations of the city contract and the business management of the organization.
 Verification of administrator employment is required at time of application.

 - offer programs, events and services that benefit the citizens of San Antonio, are open to the public, and are accessible to persons with disabilities.

 - be the primary presenter/producer of the work and responsible for all aspects of its provision to the community.
 Applications through a fiscal sponsor are not allowed.

-Deadline to apply for the funding category was June 20, 2014.
+Deadline to apply for the funding category is February 29, 2016.
 Please check back for more information regarding next DCCD funding cycle.